 Josh works with families last names A-K.

-Lauren works with families last names L-Z.
+Kelly works with families last names L-Z.

-Examples of services are listed below:
+Examples of services provided by our school counselors are listed below

 - 1:1 counseling support